 Climbing and Caving in Pinnacles National Park

-Pinnacles Park derives its name from the craggy volcanic stone formations which dot the park, reaching into the sky like great grey fingers.
+Pinnacles Park derives its name from the craggy volcanic stone formations that dot the park, reaching into the sky like great grey fingers.

 This newer national park is a great destination for climbers, campers, and cave explorers.
 Pinnacles is home to two large cave complexes, the Bear Caves and the Balconies Caves, offering a unique glimpse of subterranean life in the bowels of the California crust.
-Climbers will find over thirty rock formations to conquer here, which sweeping vistas as a reward for their dedication.
+Climbers will find over thirty rock formations to conquer here with sweeping vistas as a reward for their dedication.

 Birdwatchers have a chance at spotting the endangered California condors in Pinnacles, making it one of the few places in the United States where this is possible.
 These majestic birds have up to a 10 foot wing span, and soar high above the rocky formations of the park.